Chelsea come up short again and new perspective is needed to catch Liverpool and Man City | Goal.com

 "Personally for myself it’s the third time (I have lost a final) so you can’t always say unlucky, unlucky, unlucky,” he added.

-Such mismanagement of big players is a massive setback that Tuchel doesn't believe can be resolved over the summer in order to catch up with Liverpool.
+Such mismanagement of big players is a massive setback that Tuchel does not believe can be resolved over the summer in order to catch up with Liverpool.

 "I have to say, maybe impossible," Tuchel said.
 "They [Liverpool] are improving their squad in every transfer window they have.
 It seems like we are losing key players.
 We are losing, of course, Toni, we’re losing Andreas.
 So this is tough and we already have a gap close.”

 And when you look at the players who have been sold, outgoing transfers continue to be an issue.
-Tammy Abraham, Fikayo Tomori, Marc Guehi, Tino Livramento and Kurt Zouma could have been useful to Chelsea had things worked out differently had they not been sold over the summer.
+Tammy Abraham, Fikayo Tomori, Marc Guehi, Tino Livramento and Kurt Zouma could have been useful to Chelsea had things worked out differently and they had not been sold over the summer.

 More youth talent is likely to leak out of the Cobham academy with few chances given to them in the first team this season.